Skip to main content

 1. Child Development courses offered in High School.

-2. 6 hours of Registry-approved training in Child Development.
-The requirement can be met by completing any combination of Child Development courses so long as the total hours is 6.
-For example, a caregiver could take six 1-hour trainings, two 3-hour trainings, three 2-hour trainings and so on.
-A minimum of 3 of the required 6 hours must be completed within the first 90 days of employment.
-The additional 3 hours must be completed within the 90 days or individual must be enrolled in a course and have completion date approved by Child Care Licensing if completion date is longer than 90 days.
+2. Six hours of Registry-approved training in Child Development.
+The requirement can be met by completing any combination of Child Development courses so long as the total hours is six.
+For example, a caregiver could take six one-hour training courses, two three-hour trainings, three two-hour training courses and so on.
+A minimum of three of the required six hours must be completed within the first 90 days of employment.
+The additional three hours must be completed within 90 days or individual must be enrolled in a course and have completion date approved by Child Care Licensing if completion date is longer than 90 days.